top of page

 On the other hand, bloggers usually don’t have the same training and resources as professional journalists.

-In most cases, professional journalists have a certain level of training, whether it be from an educational institution or from previous work experience.
+In most cases, professional journalists have a certain level of training, whether it be from an educational institution or previous work experience.

 Bloggers, on the other hand, may not necessarily have access to these same types of resources.